WICG/display-locking/explainers/isvisible.md

 There are times when script wants to determine whether an element is visible to the user, or would be visible if it was in the viewport.
-This can be used for a variety of reasons, such as general state tracking.
+This can be used for a variety of reasons, such as general state tracking of visibility.

 This can be hard to get right, since the script author needs to remember to check all the necessary methods by which content can be hidden (including